puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_defaults.markdown

 Behavior
 -----

-Within the [area of effect](#area-of-effect), every resource of the specified type that omits a given attribute will inherit that attribute's default value.
+Within the [area of effect](#area-of-effect), every resource of the specified type that omits a given attribute will use that attribute's default value.

 Attributes that are set explicitly in a resource declaration will always override any default value.